-For information on the latest version (now 3.0) of the Playing to Win Strategy Canvas, you may find it here.
+For information on the latest version (now 3.0) of the Playing to Win Strategy Canvas, you may find it on LinkedIn, here.

 I regularly engage in hansei (reflection) after each of my facilitation engagements.
 It’s a simple learning mechanism, essentially an after-action process of asking: what I expected to happen (my hypothesis if you will), what actually happened, and what explains the gap, if there is one.
 And there invariably is.
 The gap is where learning and insight live.
 It creates new knowledge.
 It’s how I improve.
 I know no other more effective way.